Photo: Andreas Simopoulos

 Konstantinos Pittas

-Konstantinos Pittas is an architect, writer, and researcher.
-He holds a PhD in Philosophy from the University of Cambridge, and his research focuses on the relationship between cultural institutions, architecture, and democracy.
-He has completed postgraduate studies in Comparative Literature and European Culture at the University of Cambridge and holds a degree in Architectural Engineering from the National Technical University of Athens.
-He was a visiting researcher at Columbia University in New York from 2018 to 2019.
+Konstantinos Pittas is an architect, writer, and researcher specializing in spatial politics, public space, and cultural policy.
+He holds a PhD from the University of Cambridge (2021), where his research focused on the relationship between cultural institutions, architecture, and democracy.
+He has completed postgraduate studies in Comparative Literature and European Culture at the University of Cambridge (2016), holds a degree in Architectural Engineering from the National Technical University of Athens (2014), and was a visiting researcher at the Graduate School of Architecture, Planning, and Preservation at Columbia University in New York (2018–2019).

-His book, "The Solitude of the One," was recently published by Aiolos Publications in Greek, and the collective work "Cities of Tomorrow," which he co-edited, is now available through Nissos Academic Publishing.
+His book, “The Solitude of the One,” was recently published by Aiolos Publications in Greek, while he co-edited the collective volume “Cities of Tomorrow” (Nissos Academic Publishing).
+His forthcoming monograph, “Towards the Democratization of Cultural Institutions,” will be published by Routledge.